Create snapshots

 Explore snapshot

-command.
-You can either use the unique object hash, or provide a snapshot name, in which case rekkord will use the most recent snapshot that matches it.
+You can list the directories and files in a snapshot with the rekkord list command.
+You can either use the unique object ID, or provide a snapshot channel, in which case rekkord will use the most recent snapshot that matches it.

 export REKKORD_CONFIG_FILE=/path/to/config.ini

-rekkord list <IDENTIFIER>
+rekkord list <identifier>

 Here are two examples without path: